 Hoist Those Sails and Hold on Tight: How to Choose the Best Sailing Gloves

-- Jibing the spinnaker In layman's terms changing direction of the spinnaker sail
+- Jibing the spinnaker: In layman's terms, this means changing direction of the spinnaker sail

-- Trimming the mainsail and the jib Not to be confused with jibing, the jib is the sail found in front of the mast that does not have a boom
+- Trimming the mainsail and the jib: Not to be confused with jibing, the jib is the sail found in front of the mast that doesn't have a boom

 Characteristics of Sailing GlovesSailing gloves should protect the hands, wrists and fingers as well as provide warmth.
 Here is a list of characteristics and quality construction to look for when choosing sailing gloves.

 - Reinforced palms and fingers provide protection from blisters and rope burn when pulling in lines.